pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_methods.rst

         - \-
     *   - Validation tests
         - Tests used for the validation of the Data Cube.
-        - In the root folder of the PSDC source code, in folder :code:`validation-tests`
+        - In the root folder of the FCIDECOMP source code, in folder :code:`validation-tests`
         - At each code revision tag
         - The folder contains one file for each test procedure.
           Files are named :code:`test_<category>_TP_<subgroup>_<progressive_id>`,